dimgerasimou/dwm/README.md

 ## Requirements

-In order to build dwm you need the Xlib header files.
+In order to build dwm you need the Xlib header files and the predifined fonts.
-This patched version as is, requires the following packages:
+To build on Arch Linux as is, the following packages are required:

 - ttf-font-awsome
+- ttf-jetbrains-mono-nerd
+- libx11
+- libxinerama
-- ttf-hack
+- libxft

 ## Installation
 To install, just execute: